-7 What are the rules on claims of nuisance to obstruct energy development?
+What are the rules on claims of nuisance to obstruct energy development?
 May operators be subject to nuisance and negligence claims from third parties?

-The principal obstacles for the operation of fields under granted exploitation concessions derive not from the owners of the property where the exploitation occurs, as they have by law to admit such activities to be performed by the exploitation concession holder, limiting themselves to receive a statutory compensation for the nuisances provoked, and eventually claiming for proven damages, if such compensation does not suffice.
+The principal obstacles for the operation of fields under granted exploitation concessions do not derive from the owners of the property where the exploitation occurs, as by law they have to admit such activities to be performed by the exploitation concession holder, limiting themselves to receiving a statutory compensation for the nuisances provoked, and eventually claiming for proven damages if such compensation does not suffice.

-The main obstacles result from claims related to the environment involving claims of acquifers' pollution (largely unproven), the remediation of open pools, etc. There is a significant caseload of claims pretending to request either restitution of the soil conditions, or damage compensation to adjacent surface owners or villagers (though such exploitation is generally made in scarcely populated areas, a fact that minimises the impact).
+The main obstacles result from claims related to the environment involving claims of aquifers' pollution (largely unproven), the remediation of open pools, etc. There is a significant caseload of claims pretending to request either restitution of the soil conditions, or damage compensation to adjacent surface owners or villagers (though such exploitation is generally made in scarcely populated areas, a fact that minimises the impact).